-Part 1: Clearing the Clutter of Your Support Workflow
+Part 1: Clearing the Clutter of Your Customer Support Workflow

 Support workflows often have unnecessary steps that do more harm than good.
 Here's why it's important to take a step back and clear out the clutter of your support workflow.